-You are going to use a mirror during the initial teaching phase.
+You are going to teach your child the L sound using a mirror.
 This technique works well for most children.
 If your child is distracted by the mirror, remove it.
 You can follow each step simply by looking at each other.

 How to Teach: